 See my post on how to reheat steak for more tips and tricks!

-While they are similar, the porterhouse has a larger portion of tenderloin than the T-bone, which makes it even more desirable for those who enjoy a tender and juicy steak!
+While they are similar, the porterhouse has a larger tenderloin than the T-bone, making it even more desirable for those who enjoy a tender and juicy steak!

 The total time your steak needs on the grill depends on your desired level of doneness and the thickness of your steak.
 A 1-inch thick porterhouse takes about 4-5 minutes total per side for medium-rare, while a 2-inch thick porterhouse will be closer to 5-7 minutes.